NB Psychiatry

 • Difficulty with planning and organizing: Struggling to follow a recipe, keep track of bills, or plan a trip.

-• Difficulty with problem-solving: Struggling to complete familiar tasks, such as using a telephone or washing dishes.
+• Difficulty with problem-solving: Struggling to complete familiar tasks, for instance, using a telephone or washing dishes.

 • Difficulty with coordination and motor functions: Struggling with buttoning a shirt, writing or drawing, or walking.